 Dublin Colleges’ Most Interesting Societies!

-With the new college term just around the corner, we want to take a look at some of the more unique and interesting societies colleges in Dublin have to offer.
 College is great for exploring and finding new passions, making friends and learning new skills.
 Societies bring these 3 experiences together so be sure to join a few when the academic year starts again.
+So we want to take a look at some of the more unique and interesting societies colleges in Dublin have to offer.

 This Trinity College society organises weekly hikes in the mountains of Wicklow and the Greater Dublin area.
 Weekend trips away to places further afield such as Croagh Patrick, Slieve Donard or even Mount Snowdon in Wales take place and joining is a great way to explore Ireland and its nature while keeping fit.